-The food was brought to the table and we dined and drank al fresco style.
-We were underwhelmed by the flavours of the ales.
+The food was brought to the table, and we dined and drank al fresco style.
+The flavours of the ales underwhelmed us.
 I don’t think Bhavna liked any of hers.
 I made the best of it.
 We decided that after our extremely late lunch — it was 3:30 PM when we checked into the Inn — we would shower and try another brewery.
-There are about five breweries in Hector but we decided on Two Goats.
+There are about five breweries in Hector, but we decided to visit Two Goats Brewinging.

 The views from Two Goat are beautiful.
 The property sits on the lower side of the road at the top of the eastern edge of Seneca Lake in Hector.

 We ordered a few pints instead of a flight and went outside to enjoy the view.
 We stood on the deck looking down at Seneca Lake.
-The picnic-style tables were occupied by other brewery patrons.
-It was windy and we could clearly see the storm clouds in the distance.
+Other brewery patrons occupied the picnic-style tables.
+It was windy, and we could clearly see the storm clouds in the distance.
 We would not have our sunset that night.
 Bhavna enjoyed the NEIPA.

-I ordered the Floggen Schloggen, is Belgian Dubbel, just because the name is cool.
+I ordered the Floggen Schloggen, which is a Belgian Dubbel, just because the name is cool.
 We learned from the owner, John, that he chose the name after a trip to Belgium with his wife.
-In German, Flügeschlagen means “unfinished business”.
-John doesn’t speak Belgian and the word “strange and cool” to him.
+In German – flügeschlagen means “unfinished business”.
+John doesn’t speak Belgian, and the word “strange and cool” to him.
 Floggen Schloggen is how John remembered the word.

 We started talking to John about his brewery and when and why he got started brewing.
 From our conversation, it seemed he really enjoyed his work.
-I had packed a few cans of ales from Flounder Brewing, Conclave Brewing, and the Referend Blendery and I offered them to John.
+I had packed a few cans of ales from Flounder Brewing, Conclave Brewing, and the Referend Blendery, and I offered them to John.
 We sat at the bar chatting while drinking.
-I don’t why I did this.
-I hope John doesn’t think I’m some sort of nut.
+I don’t know why I did this.
+I hope John doesn’t think I’m some nut.
 I just wanted to share.

 End of the Day